MaxLSB/mini-hourglass/README.md

 warming dances aren't necessary
 ```

-*Obviously the results are not the greatest, as the tokens are individual characters and GPU/RAM isn't the best.
-But still, I could slightly improve the model with more training time and data.*
+*Obviously the results are not the greatest, as the tokens are individual characters, my GPU/RAM isn't the best and I only trained the model for a couple of hours.*

 ## Install